-On March 16, Mary Sue Milliken and Susan Feniger hosted a Brunch Cooking Class at Border Grill in downtown Los Angeles, and while preparing four courses (and a cocktail), they shared some fun facts and kitchen wisdom.
-Here are 12 of our favorite tidbits:
+Mary Sue Milliken and Susan Feniger hosted a Brunch Cooking Class at Border Grill in downtown Los Angeles on March 16.
+While preparing four courses (and a cocktail), they shared some fun facts and kitchen wisdom.
+Here are 12 of my favorite tidbits:

 1. Chipotle is a dried and roasted jalapeño pepper.
 Ancho is dried and roasted Poblano.

 2. Susan Feniger: “There are times of the year where a chile has no heat, and there are certain times it’s extremely spicy.
 When a recipe has a chile in it, taste it to be sure.”

 3. Mary Sue Milliken: “Tajin is a mixture of dehydrated lime juice or citric acid, chile and salt” [and apparently goes well on the rim of a Border Grill Bloody Maria].

 4. Susan Feniger: “Whenever juicing citrus, roll the fruit to break up the pods of juice.”

 5. Susan Feniger: “Whenever cutting citrus, wipe off the blade of your knife so it doesn’t undermine the steel.”